sunfounder/universal-maker-sensor-kit/README.md

 # Universal Maker Sensor Kit
 This repository is for SunFounder Universal Maker Sensor Kit.
-You can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.
+You can [buy it on our website](https://www.sunfounder.com/products/sunfounder-universal-maker-sensor-kit) or search for "Sunfounder" on [Amazon](https://www.amazon.com/SunFounder-Sensor-Kit-Compatible-MicroPython/dp/B0D3GWJK82).

 Quick Links: